openhie/facility-recon/docs/source/user/sources.md

 # Data Sources

-> There is a quick start in this documentation on how to match.
+*Note that there is a quick start in this documentation on how to upload CSV.*

 The tool supports CSV as a file source, as well as remote connections to DHIS2 and FHIR servers.